Emory-HITI/AI-Vengers-FL_repo/README.md

 10 - Asian Other
 11 - White
 12 - American Indian or Alaska Native
 13 - Native Hawaiian or Other Pacific Islander
+14 - Latin American

 #### Data Preparation
 1. Extract metadata and pngs from your DICOMs using Niffler PNG Extaction found here https://github.com/Emory-HITI/Niffler/tree/master/modules/png-extraction